 I have two dear friends in Frankfurt am Main: a truly football-crazy couple.
-When they are not working they are eating, drinking or partying, mostly everything at the same time.
-Visiting a football match of the local football club Eintracht Frankfurt with them is an overwhelming experience in terms of booz and great atmosphere.
+When they are not working they are eating, drinking or partying, usually everything at the same time.
+Visiting a football match of the local football club Eintracht Frankfurt with them is an overwhelming experience with an amazing atmosphere and a lot of booze and delicious German snacks.
 If you witnessed the fantastic ambiance at the Europa League semi-finals between Eintracht and Chelsea in spring 2019 you know what I mean.
 When my friends throw a party at home it never stops before 6.00 am and if I dare to check out earlier they are extremely disappointed and will even get mad at me.
 Recently they married and I have never witnessed so much food and drinks on a wedding party, which seemed to go on forever.
 Since the wedding cake was served only around midnight the party lasted until the early morning hours.
 It seems that the party sprit is rooted deep down in the hearts and minds of Frankfurt’s people.